 Before deploying any additional technology into an operational platform, it is vital to ensure that an assessment has been done of the risks this may introduce - both those implicit in its design and those which come about from the ways in which it may have been configured and installed.

 A standard way to assess these risks is to consider the confidentiality, integrity and availability of information being transferred, with regard to the requirements for that information.
 In the context of communications technology, these can be defined as:

 Confidentiality: The risk an adversary can eavesdrop or intercept communication and decode its contents.

 Integrity: The risk an adversary can intercept and tamper with information such that the recipient is tricked into acting differently.

-Availability: The risk an adversary can prevent information being transferred or received.
+Availability: The risk an adversary can prevent information from being transferred or received.

 Automatic Identification System – AIS

-AIS (Automatic Identification System) is a VHF radio-based system which allows ships to broadcast their current GPS-obtained location to nearby vessels.
+AIS (Automatic Identification System) is a VHF radio-based system that allows ships to broadcast their current GPS-obtained location to nearby vessels.

 Confidentiality: AIS information is publicly reported, so no requirement for confidentiality.

 Integrity: Information can sometimes under certain conditions be used by other vessels for collision avoidance, so it is important they can trust it to be accurate.